-Since this article was published, the corona virus has shut down the cruises and will have an impact on travel for months to come.
-If you’re hankering for different ports, scroll down to the films we recommend about about life at sea.
-For now, we encourage armchair adventures.
+Since this article was published, the coronavirus has shut down most cruise lines and will have an impact on travel for months to come.
+For an armchair adventure, scroll down to the films we recommend about about life at sea.

 Fine dining, entertainment, terrific views, a new adventure in every port.
 That’s the lure of life on a cruise ship.
-And it’s also why extended voyages are fast becoming an alternative to fancy condos for boomers not quite ready to settle down.
+And it’s also why extended voyages are attractive to boomers not quite ready to settle down.
 Fox News reports: “While costs vary widely, it’s reasonable to figure on average $100 a day to cruise including lodging, transportation from port to port, food and entertainment.
 Think $3,000 a month total, which isn’t too bad considering a lot of people pay larger mortgages or rent.”

 These trips aren’t all buffet dinners and shuffleboard.
 Viking recently announced the world’s longest cruise for the thinking person — 6 continents, 65 countries and 113 ports with the emphasis on cultural events.
 Of course, you don’t have to retire to live on a boat.
 With a good internet connection, you can work remotely, and keep adding to your income.

-Bear in mind that it’s not just the Boomers who are coming aboard.
-Cruises are the latest Millennial Travel Trend.
-According to CNBC, the industry is targeting a younger audience for short-term get-aways featuring sky bikes and bungee trampolines.
-In the next few years Virgin Cruises‘ new love boat, scheduled to depart from Miami in 2020 is so sleek, ultra modern and sexy that its owner Richard Branson is calling it a #ShipTease.
+It’s not just the Boomers who are coming aboard.
+In 2019, cruises were the latest millennial travel trend.
+According to CNBC, the industry has been targeting a younger audience for short-term get-aways featuring sky bikes and bungee trampolines.
+Virgin Cruises’ new love boat, scheduled to depart from Miami in 2020 is so sleek, ultra modern and sexy that its owner Richard Branson has been calling it a #ShipTease.)

-But there’s one big obstacle to long-term cruising.
-Before you book, you’ll need to wrestle with the question: How serious am I about climate change?
+Before you sign up for the endless cruise, however, you’ll need to wrestle with its impact on climate change.
 Recent research shows that ships are worse polluters than airplanes.
-Bryan Comer, a researcher at the International Council on Clean Transportation, found that even the most efficient cruise ships put 3 to 4 times more carbon dioxide into the atmosphere than a jet, while shipboard air is less healthy to breathe.
+Bryan Comer, a researcher at the International Council on Clean Transportation, found that even the most efficient cruise ships put three to four times more carbon dioxide into the atmosphere than a jet, while shipboard air is considered less healthy to breathe.

-As you calculate your carbon footprint, you might want to opt for arm-chair traveling, starting with our recommendations below.
+If you are concerned about these issues, we suggest you opt for some arm-chair adventures, starting with our recommendations below.

 A Cruise through the Imagination